yanchiwei/Choice_FAM_datasets/README.md

-# Testing Data Set for Choice-Based Fleet Assignment and Schedule Design
+# Testing Dataset for Choice-Based Fleet Assignment and Schedule Design
 This repository containts a testing dataset for the paper ["Choice-Based Airline Schedule Design and Fleet Assignment: A Decomposition Approach"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3513164).

 ## Instance Summary